 The company has a pending government action related to its telemarketing and payment practices.

 Reputation: Pending Government Action and Multiple CFPB Complaints

-Lexington Law is not accredited by the BBB and has a relatively low C rating with 581 complaints over the past three years.
+Lexington Law is not accredited or rated by the BBB and has 646 complaints over the past three years.
 Plus, there is an active government complaint pending that was filed against the company by the Consumer Financial Protection Bureau (CFPB).
 The CFPB action alleges that Lexington Law may have violated consumer protection laws related to its telemarketing and payment processing practices.
 Very few of the other credit repair companies we reviewed had pending government actions, which makes Lexington Law stand out from the competition and should cause potential customers to take pause.